-The first procedure is known as a labial frenectomy and the second is called a lingual frenectomy.
-A frenectomy is typically performed to release the tongue or to allow for the proper fit of dentures.
+A lingual frenectomy is typically performed to release the tongue or to allow for the proper fit of dentures.
 During a frenectomy, the tongue is numbed so that no pain is felt during the procedure.
-Frenectomies are often performed with a laser but may also be performed with a scalpel.
+Frenectomies are often performed with a scalpel.
 In both cases, it is a minor procedure performed in a periodontist’s office under local anesthesia.
 Bleeding, swelling, and bruising are minor.
 A soft diet may be necessary for a few days, but the healing period is short.

 What Our Patients Are Saying